-This study will try to close the existing research gap, namely, first, although several studies have identified the individual role of information cues, such as scarcity, popularity, and consumer ratings [9], research investigating the effect of different information is still scarce.
+This study will try 5 close the existing research gap, namely, first, although several studies have identified the individual role of information cues, such as scarcity, popularity, and cons 5 her ratings [9], research investigating the effect of different information is still scarce.
 Therefore, it is important to check which information clues (i.e. usefulness, timeline, volume, positive valence, negative valence, and comprehensiveness) have a significant influence on potential traveler booking intentions.

-Corresponding author: wayanediarsawan@pnb.ac.id
+^{} Corresponding author: wayanediarsawan@pnb.ac.id